02agarwalt/Machine-Translation-Word-Alignment/aligner/README.md

 -`./align_ibm_model_1` aligns words using IBM Model 1.

--`./align_ibm_model_1_bidirectional` aligns words using IBM Model 1 and incorporates both translation directions when predicting alignments.
+-`./align_ibm_model_1_bidirectional` aligns words using IBM Model 1 and incorporates both translation directions when predicting alignments (independently trained).

 -`./align_ibm_model_2` aligns words using IBM Model 2.

--`./align_ibm_model_2_bidirectional` aligns words using IBM Model 2 and incorporates both translation directions when predicting alignments.
+-`./align_ibm_model_2_bidirectional` aligns words using IBM Model 2 and incorporates both translation directions when predicting alignments (independently trained).

 -`./check-alignments` checks that the entire dataset is aligned, and that there are no out-of-bounds alignment points.